The Best Fish Tanks For Beginner Aquarists

 Available in 5, 10, and 20-gallon sizes, the Marina LED Aquarium Kit is a great buy for anyone getting started in the aquarium hobby.

 This kit features a glass aquarium with a clip-on filter complete with quick-change filter cartridges.
+Knowing me, long-term I’d switch the filter out for a sponge filter, but this one is still good for beginners.

 It also comes with an LED lighting module incorporated directly into the hood as well as a net, thermometer, water conditioner, biological supplement, and fish food.

-• Doesn’t include heater
+• Doesn’t come with a heater

 Marina Aquarium Kit - 20 gallon Fish Tank - LED